My travels to upstate New York began with a moving experience on the Roosevelt Estate tour in Hyde Park.

 Heading north, we passed through Hyde Park, New York which is home to the gorgeous Roosevelt estate.

 With crystal blue skies and fresh autumn air, it was the perfect day to pull off the road to stroll the grounds and visit the home of one of the most influential couples in American History.
-The estate itself includes both the Roosevelt’s family home, Springwood, and a presidential museum that includes artifacts from his childhood through his presidency…and up to his death.
+The estate itself includes both the Roosevelt’s family home, Springwood, and the Franklin D. Roosevelt Presidential museum that includes artifacts from his childhood through his presidency…and up to his death.

 Obviously I’ve read about Franklin and Eleanor Roosevelt in history books.
 I’ve seen several documentaries on their lives through the years and also read biographies on both.
 But upon visiting their actual home and touring every inch of the museum, the Roosevelts became more real to me than ever before.